StephenBangs/quote-server/README.md

 3) Don't close program running, and open browser to visit localhost port 3000: http://127.0.0.1:3000/
 4) Stare in awe and wonder upon life's mysteries while looking at the quote.
 Take a second to appreciate yourself and your own journey.
 Or don't!
 After all, you are the master of your own fate: you are the captain of your soul.

+# Steps to create Database

+I was having an incredibly hard time getting  `cargo sqlx migrate run` to work, but this seems to:

+sqlx database setup --source .\migrations\